-Welcome from the community founder, Liam.
+Welcome from the Academy founder, Liam.

 To enable games industry professionals to plan better, lead better and stop the crunch culture, through building a community of support, knowledge and training.